The “Global South”: Analyses from the Socialist World

 There has recently been a resurgence in debates around the development of the capitalist world economy and the potentially progressive aspects of new international trends such as the expansion of BRICS, shifting alliances in West Asia, and so on.
 The “churning of the global order”, as Tricontinental: Institute for Social Research describes it, is viewed optimistically by those who see hope in “the Global South’s growing political demand for sovereignty and economic development”, while others outright dismiss the idea that capitalist states can play any kind of progressive role on the world stage.

-The following dossier seeks to contribute to these discussions by summarizing the findings of leading socialist scholars who were working on similar questions in the Soviet Union and German Democratic Republic (DDR).
+The following article seeks to contribute to these discussions by summarizing the findings of leading socialist scholars who were working on similar questions in the Soviet Union and German Democratic Republic (DDR).
 At that time, entire academic faculties were dedicated to developing Marxist analyses of the economic, political, legal, and cultural developments in the former colonies.
 Through international conferences and journals such as Problems of Peace and Socialism, the socialist states facilitated lively discussions amongst workers’ parties and popular movements from the Global South.
 Many of the insights gained during this historical period can help orient our debates today.

-It is necessary to emphasise from the outset that this dossier in not meant to offer an analysis of the contemporary world order; the conclusions reached by these scholars pertained to their time (from the late 1960s to the end of the 1980s).
+It is necessary to emphasise from the outset that this article in not meant to offer an analysis of the contemporary world order; the conclusions reached by these scholars pertained to their time (from the late 1960s to the end of the 1980s).
 We are also not claiming here that their analyses were correct.

-The purpose of the dossier is rather to make socialist scholarship from the “Eastern bloc” accessible to an international audience.
+The purpose of the article is rather to make socialist scholarship from the “Eastern bloc” accessible to an international audience.
 For several reasons (e.g., language barriers, but also political prejudices against scholars from “the East”), most of these works have been forgotten or ignored during the past 30 years.
 We believe, however, that there is much to learn from the dialectical materialist methodology employed by these analysts.
-The concrete international situation has undoubtedly changed since the 1980s, yet the theoretical framework developed in socialist scholarship can help inform new analyses today.
+The concrete international situation has undoubtedly changed since the 1980s, yet the theoretical framework developed in socialist scholarship can help to orient new analyses today.

 What was this theoretical framework built upon?
 Its starting point was the political economy of the former colonies: how were the concrete socio-economic conditions shaping each of the nationally liberated states and what general developmental tendencies could be identified amongst different countries?
 There was a great appreciation of the unique and deeply contradictory situation of these states: colonialism and imperialist dependencies had deformed their societies by imposing capitalist modes of production on some branches of the economy while preserving feudal or even pre-feudal relations in other sectors.
 Following political independence, these societies entered a profound process of transition from colonial partition and subjugation towards a new social formation.
 The question was: on the basis of which relations of production and under the leadership of which classes was this process evolving?
 How was the development of the productive forces and the process of class differentiation shaping different variants of state power?
 To what extent were objective anti-imperialist tendencies bound up in this process and what role did subjectivity play in anti-imperialism?
 Class struggle was the lens through which these scholars analyzed global developments.
 They rejected black-and-white models (“either capitalist or socialist”) and instead sought to identify the direction and trajectory of different states.